aprs434/aprs434.github.io/README.md

 ## Frequency = 434.000 MHz
-Above mentioned LoRa data compression techniques render our firmware uncompatible with other firmware proposed for LoRa APRS i‑gates.
+Above mentioned LoRa data link compression techniques render our firmware uncompatible with other firmware proposed for LoRa APRS i‑gates.
 Moreover, [other tracker firmware produces an insane amount of bytes](https://github.com/lora-aprs/LoRa_APRS_Tracker/issues/56) on air.
 This quickly congests channel capacity.
 Therefore, we opted to migrate our i‑gate network to the centre frequency of 434.000 MHz.